 Figure 6 shows weekly observations and predictions from two model variants.
-Note that these predictions are in-sample, meaning that they are predictions of the observations used to train the model.
-The top plot of Figure 6(a) shows predictions from a model completely refit to a data set excluding the OLR, and the bottom plot shows predictions from the full model (i.e., the model presented in Figure 4).
-We can see that including the OLR results in a slight decrease in RMSE and increase in both R2 and adjusted R2.
-Note that adjusted R2 is a better metric for comparing the two models, as it accounts for the number of terms in each model.
-Similar to R2, higher adjusted R2 values indicate a better fit.
-Furthermore, in Figure 6(b) and (c), we highlight two of the most anomalous years, which shows that the OLR helps capture the extreme CO anomalies.
-This makes sense for 2015 in particular, as the MJO and our OLR proxy experienced an extreme anomaly during this year.
+Note 514 that these predictions are in-sample, meaning that they are predictions of the observa-515 tions used to train the model.
+The top plot of Figure 6(a) shows predictions from a model 516 completely refit to a data set excluding the OLR, and the bottom plot shows predictions 517 from the full model (i.e., the model presented in Figure 4).
+We can see that including 518 the OLR results in a slight decrease in RMSE and increase in both $R^2$ and adjusted $R^2$ .
+519 Note that adjusted $\mathbb{R}^2$ is a better metric for comparing the two models, as it accounts 520 for the number of terms in each model.
+Similar to $\mathbb{R}^2$ , higher adjusted $\mathbb{R}^2$ values indi-521 cate a better fit.
+Furthermore, in Figure 6(b) and (c), we highlight two of the most anoma-522 lous years, which shows that the OLR helps capture the extreme CO anomalies.
+This 523 makes sense for 2015 in particular, as the MJO and our OLR proxy experienced an ex-524 treme anomaly during this year.
+525

-Figure 7 shows month-averaged observations and predictions from two different model variants.
+Figure 7 shows month-averaged observations and predictions from two different model 526 variants.
 The top plot of Figure 7(a) shows predictions from a month-based model.
-To create this model, we took month-averages of the predictor variables and then trained the model on only these month-averaged covariates using the framework presented in Section 4.
-The bottom plot shows month-averaged predictions from the model trained on weekly data (i.e., the model shown in Figure 4).
-We see a noticeable increase in model performance when using the weekly data, suggesting that the weekly data is able to capture meaningful signal beyond the month-averages.
-This is an interesting result, as it suggests that the higher frequency signals present in the climate indices are in fact meaningful signal and not simply noise.
-This is perhaps most important for OLR (the proxy for localized MJO), which has a higher frequency component than the other included climate indices.
-This increase in performance can be seen clearly during the 2015 CO anomaly.
+To 527 create this model, we took month-averages of the predictor variables and then trained 528 the model on only these month-averaged covariates using the framework presented in Sec-529 tion 4.
+We imposed no restrictions on the terms included in this model, as we do not want 530 to introduce information from the weekly data that would not otherwise be available in 531 the monthly data.
+The bottom plot shows month-averaged predictions from the model 532 trained on weekly data (i.e., the model shown in Figure 4).
+We see a noticeable increase 533 in model performance when using the weekly data, suggesting that the weekly data is 534 able to capture meaningful signal beyond the month-averages.
+This is an interesting re-535 sult, as it suggests that the higher frequency signals present in the climate indices are 536 in fact meaningful signal and not simply noise.
+This is perhaps most important for OLR 537 (the proxy for localized MJO), which has a higher frequency component than the other 538 included climate indices.
+This increase in performance can be seen clearly during the 2015 539 CO anomaly.
+540